petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Configures additional actions that occur during a Feed Hold and on resume.

 :::info Context
+- Applies to Feed Hold commands, or input signal on the Feed Hold input pin (button, etc)
-- A standard Feed Hold (`!`) smoothly decelerates the machine and pauses the G-code program.
+- A standard Feed Hold smoothly decelerates the machine and pauses the G-code program.
 - `$63` allows you to modify how the **laser or spindle/coolant** behaves during the hold and when resuming.
 - This is a **bitmask**: add together the values of the options you want to enable.
 :::